Enjoy teaching an Orton-Gillingham-based literacy program effecienly and effectively.

 LiteraSee Concepts teaches :

-In addition to reading to a child from birth, beginning readers and children with dyslexia should start identifying letter sounds in words (phonemic awareness), learning the sound-to-letter connection (phonics).
-The student will learn to blend written letter sounds (phonograms) into words, and finally reading decodable (able to sound out) sentences with fluency and comprehension.
+In addition to reading to a child from birth, beginning readers and children with dyslexia should start identifying letter sounds in words (phonemic awareness) and learning the sound-to-letter connection (phonics) as early as pre-kindergarten.
+Next, students learn to blend written letter sounds (phonograms) into words and finally read decodable (able to sound out) sentences with fluency and comprehension.

-Exposure to decodable text creates the critical link between a student's knowledge of phonics and reading.
+Exposure to decodable text creates a critical link between a student's phonics knowledge and reading.

 LiteraSee Concepts Illustrated